lancearlaus/bitcoin-mixer-sample/README.md

   sbt run
 ```

+which will
+# Start the server
+# Initial a set of sample accounts with the following Jobcoin balances
+    * Alice: 1000
+    * Bob: 2000
+    * Charlie: 3000
-which will start the server and produce the following helpful message:
+# Produce the following helpful message:

 ```bash
 Get started with the following URLs: